harisadnan21/board-game-creator-runner/doc/presentation_final/final_presentation.md

 # Tests:
   * run all your tests verify they pass
   * describe six tests, both happy and sad path tests of a backend Unit test, a frontend TestFX test, and an integration test
+    * Backend Unit Tests
+      * Alex: I can show an example of a backend unit test from the Engine, I'll probably show something from the Board or AI
+    * Frontend TestFX
+    * Integration Test

-  * anything else that makes your project unique and interesting
+# Anything else that makes your project unique and interesting

 ## Design

-* Revisit the design from the original plan and compare it to your current version (as usual, focus on the behavior and communication between modules, not implementation details):
+* Revisit the design from the original plan and compare it to your current version (as usual, focus on the behavior and communication between modules, not implementation details).
 * Revisit the design's goals: is it as flexible/open as you expected it to be and how have you closed the core parts of the code in a data driven way?

 * Describe two APIs in detail (one from the first presentation and a new one):
+  * API One:
     * Show the public methods for the API
     * How does it provide a service that is open for extension to support easily adding new features?
     * How does it support users (your team mates) to write readable, well design code?
     * How has it changed during the Sprints (if at all)?

+  * API Two: Alex - API used inside AI - Interface of Selects & State Evaluator
+    * Show the public methods for the API
+    * How does it provide a service that is open for extension to support easily adding new features?
+    * How does it support users (your team mates) to write readable, well design code?
+    * How has it changed during the Sprints (if at all)?

   * Show two Use Cases implemented in Java code in detail that show off how to use each of the APIs described above
+    * API One: ALex
+      * Use Case 1: AI Player using Selects
+      * Use Case 2: Selects using StateEvaluator
 * Describe two designs
   * One that has remained stable during the project
   * One that has changed significantly based on your deeper understanding of the project: how were those changes discussed and what trade-offs ultimately led to the changes
+    * Alex: discuss change to Board, going from mutating one Board to having persistent Boards

 ## Team